defold/doc/docs/en/tutorials/snake.md

 3. Get the current head's position. `#` is the operator used to get the length of a table given that it is used as an array, which it is in our case --- all the segments are table values with no key specified.
 4. Create a new head segment based on the current head location and the movement direction (`self.dir`).
 5. Add the new head to the (end of the) segments table.
-6. Pop the tail from the beginning of the segments table.
+6. Remove the tail from the beginning of the segments table.
 7. Clear the tile at the position of the removed tail.
 Our tile map `#grid` has only 1 layer named `layer1`.
 8. Loop through the elements in the segments table.
 Each iteration will have `i` set to the position in the table (starting from 1) and `s` set to the current segment.
 9. Set the tile at the position of the segment to the value 2 (which is the tile with the green snake color).